MuazzumA/MuazzumA/README.md

 Developer
 ---------

-CS graduate passionate about Machine Learning.
+CS graduate passionate about Machine Learning and AI.

 * 🌍  I'm based in New York City
 * ✉️  You can contact me at [mmakhtar210@gmail.com](mailto:mmakhtar210@gmail.com)